leannebaldwin/Pass_Closure/README.md

 Clone the repo, then run the following commands:
 * from the src folder:
     * python initialize_db.py
-    * Note because this is an hourly process the first data will be populated to the MongoDB after an hour
+    * Note - because this is an hourly process the first data will be populated to the MongoDB after an hour
 * from the website folder:
     * export FLASK_APP=web_app.py
     * flask run

+## Future work:

+* Move to a hourly granularity for at least the first 3 days, with 2 separate models, to give users a better idea of the best time of day to use the pass
+* Expand to other frequently used mountain passes

+## Sources:

+* Washington State Department of Transport (WSDOT)
+* Robert Sherer's dressing for the weather project used as a reference for web scraping: [repo](https://github.com/rsherer/dressing-for-the-weather "Title")